 What You'll Study

-Having a knowledge of Arabic makes you more marketable in fields including journalism, translation, petroleum engineering, international law, foreign service, teaching and research, international business and banking, consultancy, and international development.
+Knowing Arabic makes you more marketable in fields such as journalism, translation, engineering, foreign service, international law/business/banking, teaching and research, consultancy, and international development.

 Beyond the Classroom

-Talk with native speakers.
-Since Arabic is a highly sought-after critical language, there are increasing opportunities for funding that would allow you to study Arabic in an immersive environment in the Middle East.
+The best way to practice your Arabic is to talk with native speakers.
+Since Arabic is a critical language of strategic importance, there are increasing opportunities for funding that will allow you to study Arabic in an immersive environment in the Middle East.